merryface/vatsim-uk-flight-planning/readme.md

    - **Fuel Planning**: Fill in fuel data to calculate the required total fuel.
    - **Mass & Balance**: Upload calculations and add notes.
    - **TEM**: Add rows for threats and management strategies.
+   - **Attach Additional PDFs**: Add supporting documents to be included in the final pdf.
 3. Click the **Download PDF** button to export your planning details into a PDF using the browser's native print feature.

 ---